hassaan-dev/simple-online-store/README.md

 # Online Shop - Order Management System

 A simplified order management system for an online shop built with Laravel and Bootstrap.
 This system allows customers to browse products, add them to their cart, and place orders.
-Administrators can manage products and orders through a dedicated admin interface.

 ## Features